 Finding the “Tipping Point”

-At D-H, we understand that financial stability is a major contributor to good health.
+We understand that financial stability is a major contributor to good health.
 That’s why PCW developed the Tipping Point Grants program, which combines community-based mentorship with donor-funded monetary support to help socioeconomically vulnerable people overcome barriers to employment and financial stability.

 Financial stability is an important factor in health and wellbeing.
 The Tipping Point program is based on the idea that small donations can make a big difference—and can even cause a “tipping point” that leads to financial stability and improved health.
 The Tipping Point program pools modest financial contributions from donors into funds that are administered by human services agencies in the community.